ipeszek/sasshiato/readme.md

 These instructions assume POSIX environment (Linux, Mac).
 Windows setup instructions are very similar.

+You need to have JDK installed and JAVA_HOME properly configured for `gradle` to work correctly.
 Chose a parent folder you want to install sasshiato into.
 Here we will call it `someFolder`.
 Open terminal in that folder.
 Clone this repo and run gradle jar task: